learn-co-students/flatiron-bnb-methods-v-000/TUTORIAL.md

 ### Review Spec

 Next, let's take a look at some of our validations.
-Validations are ways to make sure that only valid data is saved to the database.
-Client-side validations won't allow users to fill out a form without certain fields, but can be unreliable when used alone.
-Adding server-side validations to Rails makes sure that we only end up with valid results.
+ActiveRecord validations make sure that only valid data is saved to the database.
+For example, we don't want to save any reviews that aren't associated with a reservation.

 Let's start with the Review spec.
-For example, two basic validations are that a review must include a rating and a description.
+For example, three basic validations are that a review must include a reservation, rating and a description.
 We'll add a line to our model: `validates :description, :rating, :reservation, presence: true`

 ```ruby
 class Review < ActiveRecord::Base